Linh040501/Telco-Customer-Churn-Prediction/README.md

 - **Model Accuracy**: The model accuracy is 0.8259, indicating that approximately 82.59% of the predictions made by the logistic regression model are correct.
 This metric provides a general measure of how well the model is performing in classifying instances correctly.

 <img width="369" alt="Screen Shot 2024-08-13 at 17 06 56" src="https://github.com/user-attachments/assets/c749c0db-848c-41fd-97e0-4fdc7abdeadf">

+## Recommendations Based on Logistic Regression Analysis

+Based on the logistic regression output, here are key variables and corresponding recommendations for Telco:

+1. **`tenure`**:
+   - **Estimate**: -0.1466
+   - **p-value**: < 2.2e-16
+   - **Recommendation**: Focus on retaining long-term customers by providing them with exclusive benefits or loyalty programs.
+Since longer-tenured customers are less likely to churn, efforts should be made to enhance their satisfaction and engagement.

+2. **`SeniorCitizen`**:
+   - **Estimate**: 0.2312
+   - **p-value**: 0.0065
+   - **Recommendation**: Implement targeted retention strategies for senior citizens, such as personalized support, simplified service options, or special offers tailored to their needs, to reduce their likelihood of churning.

+3. **`OnlineSecurityYes`**:
+   - **Estimate**: -0.5749
+   - **p-value**: < 2.2e-16
+   - **Recommendation**: Promote the benefits of online security services to customers, emphasizing its role in reducing churn.
+Consider offering online security as a standard feature or providing discounts to encourage its adoption.

+4. **`ContractTwo year`**:
+   - **Estimate**: -1.5143
+   - **p-value**: < 2.2e-16
+   - **Recommendation**: Encourage customers to sign longer-term contracts, such as two-year plans, by offering incentives, discounts, or added benefits.
+This approach helps increase customer retention and reduces the likelihood of churn.

+5. **`PaymentMethodElectronic check`**:
+   - **Estimate**: 0.2587
+   - **p-value**: 0.0065
+   - **Recommendation**: Evaluate the factors contributing to churn among customers using electronic checks.
+Consider improving the payment process or offering alternative payment options that might reduce the likelihood of churn associated with this method.